fandreuz/parallel-kd-tree/README.md

 Download the source code with `git clone https://github.com/fAndreuzzi/kd-tree.git`, then navigate to the folder `src`  and compile the source using the makefile.
 The following recipes are available:
-- `make compile`: Compile the source code, the binary produced won't produce any kind of output;
-- `make debug`: The binary produced will show debug messages and the output;
 - `make output`: Show only the output (i.e. the textual representation of the tree);
-- `make file`: Save the k-d tree as a CSV file, each node is saved in order of increasing level starting from the root (left to right).
+- `make file`: Save the k-d tree as a CSV file, each node is saved in order of increasing level starting from the root (left to right);
 - `make time`: Show only the time taken to build the k-d tree;
+- `make debug`: The binary produced will show both debug messages and output;
+- `make compile`: Compile the source code, the binary produced won't produce any kind of output;
 - `make leaks`: Find memory leaks in the source code, does not produce any other output;
 - `make mpidebug`: Prepare a binary that can be debugged using gdb (the rank